Query, Don't Train: Privacy-Preserving Tabular Prediction from EHR Data via SQL Queries: Experiments

 \subsection{Ablation Study on Missing Features}

 To investigate the impact of feature availability on model performance, we conducted an ablation study by systematically removing features from $x^{\text{test}}$.
 The findings illustrate that our method maintains robust performance even with reduced feature sets.
 When 30\% of the features were omitted, the performance metrics showed only a modest decrease in the F1-score, dropping to 0.67.
 This demonstrates that, despite missing features, the agent effectively utilized the remaining features in $x^{\text{test}}$ to identify relevant similar examples, which it uses to reason for accurate predictions.
+When a feature like 'age' is missing, the LLM omits age-based filters and instead generates queries using only available features, enabling robust predictions without imputation.
 However, with a substantial reduction of 70\% of features, the performance was impacted more significantly, resulting in an F1-score of 0.64.
 These results attempt to solve the challenges posed by incomplete data in real-world EHR scenarios \cite{NEURIPS2024_751ef1e7}.